RDVM Continuing Education

 Dr. Carl Porter was born in London, England, and immigrated to Canada in 1992.
 He completed a BSc in Zoology at the University of Bristol, U.K. in 1992.
 Dr. Porter studied veterinary medicine at the University of Bristol and at the University of Guelph’s Ontario Veterinary College, and was awarded his Doctorate in Veterinary Medicine by the Ontario Veterinary College in 1995.
 After a year spent in small animal practice in Bolton, Connecticut, he returned to the OVC for a small animal medicine and surgery internship (1996-1997).
 He completed a residency in small animal surgery at the University of Saskatchewan’s Western College of Veterinary Medicine and attained an MVSc in Small Animal Surgery in 2000.
 Dr. Porter achieved Diplomat status (specialty board certification) with the American College of Veterinary Surgeons in 2001.
-Prior to joining the Morningside Animal Clinic 5 years ago, Dr. Porter spent three years as Staff Surgeon at the MSPCA’s Rowley Memorial Animal Hospital, a multispecialty referral hospital in Western Massachusetts where he was involved with the hospital’s extensive internship program in addition to clinical surgical duties.
+Prior to his involvement in the creation of the Toronto Veterinary Emergency Hospital, Dr. Porter spent 6 years with Morningside Animal Clinic preceded by three years as Staff Surgeon at the MSPCA’s Rowley Memorial Animal Hospital, a multispecialty referral hospital in Western Massachusetts where he was involved with the hospital’s extensive internship program in addition to clinical surgical duties.
 Dr. Porter’s areas of special interest include trauma surgery, reconstructive surgery and thoracic surgery.
-He and his wife - a Veterinary Ophthalmologist – live in Claremont, Ontario with their three children.
-Dr. Porter enjoys mountain biking, kayaking, skiing and ball hockey on his driveway.
+He lives in Claremont, Ontario with his partner and his three children.
+Dr. Porter enjoys mountain biking, kayaking, skiing and watching his kids hockey and ringette.

 Dr. Debbie Reynolds was born in rural Australia where her family had a sheep and wheat property.
 It is also where she developed her passion for veterinary medicine.
 Dr Reynolds completed a Bachelor of Science at Melbourne University in 1994 and then went on to complete her veterinary degree in Queensland, Australia in 1999.
 After graduation Dr Reynolds began practicing veterinary medicine in a private mixed practice for 4 years working with both large and small animals.
 It was after that time that she decided to pursue specialization in Small Animal Surgery.
 After 18 months working as a surgical intern in Melbourne, a year in England working and travelling, she was accepted into a rotating internship at Washington State University.
 Following completion of her internship she went on to complete research positions in both gait analysis at WSU and regenerative comparative stem cell therapy at Michigan State University.
 After her time as a research associate, she was accepted into a 3 year surgical residency program in 2009 at the Ontario Veterinary College.
 Dr Reynolds became boarded as a Specialist in Small Animal Surgery in 2013 at which time she joined the surgical team here at the Toronto Veterinary Emergency Hospital.
 Dr Reynolds areas of interest are minimally invasive surgeries, fracture repair and osteoarthritis.
 In her spare time she enjoys a few rounds of golf, running, boating, fishing, travelling and looking after her black Labrador, Veronica.